 Identity theft can have massive negative effects on millions of people nationwide every year, but today, even many victims who are no longer living may be susceptible to being ripped off by criminals.
-These days, there are a number of websites frequented by criminals that contain a wealth of personal information on the recently deceased.
-Criminals then can in turn exploit the… Read More
+These days, there are a number of websites frequented by criminals that contain a wealth of personal information on the recently deceased….
+Read More

 Identity theft is a very real problem affecting millions of Americans every year, but in a shocking number of cases, it seems that these crimes might be the work of organized fraud rings.
 Today, there are more than 10,000 organized identity theft groups operating in the U.S. alone, according to new data from the security… Read More

 Over the past several months I have read a number of stories with screaming headlines touting the fact that a number of financial services institutions were “joining in the fight” against identity theft by scheduling “shredding days” for their customers.
 They were arranging for companies that specialize in shredding large quantities of documents to come to their parking lots and accept cartons of theoretically outdated (yet personally sensitive) documents from their customers in order to shred them on the spot.

 A report by the Government Accountability Office has highlighted data security issues at the Department of Health and Human Services.
 HHS manages Medicare and Medicaid records: